Do you accept IELTS instead of TOEFL as demonstration of English language proficiency for international students?

 What is the minimum GMAT required for applying to the MAcc program?

-We do not have a minimum score requirement, but most admitted students have scored between 600 and 740.
-The average of admitted students varies annually and is typically between 650-680.
+We do not have a minimum score requirement.
+The average GMAT score of admitted students varies annually and is typically between 650-680.

 How long will it take for my GMAT scores to get to you after I take the test?

 Academic institutions generally receive scores within 10 business days after the test is taken.
 If you are uncertain as to whether we will receive your official scores by the deadline, please upload your unofficial score report with your online application or email it to us: email@example.com.

 What is the GPA requirement for applying to the MAcc Program?

 We do not have a minimum GPA requirement, but most admitted students have a GPA between 3.0 and 4.0. (middle 80% range), with an overall average of 3.7.

 Where can I find the list of companies that recruit at Michigan's Ross School of Business?

 You can find a list of companies that recruit at Ross by visiting the Master of Accounting Careers page.

 When does the MAcc Program start, and how long does it run?

 The MAcc is a full-time, eight month, 30 credit hour program.
-Orientation is held the last week of August, with classes starting in September and graduation the first week of May.
+Orientation is held in the middle of August, with classes starting in September and graduation the first week of May.
 Students typically enroll in 15 credit hours per term.
 The program cannot be extended, and part-time study is not available.

 Does the MAcc Program offer specialization tracks?